 Organizations hiring interns should design their internship program around their own needs, not academic course requirements.

-When recruiting for your internship program, you can emphasize your organization's willingness to complete any needed forms to facilitate a student earning academic credit, such as including a statement in your internship position description:
+When recruiting for your internship program, you can emphasize your organization's willingness to complete any needed forms to facilitate a student earning academic credit.